Human rights in Armenia: 2008 Armenian presidential election protests

 A series of mass protests were held in Armenia in the wake of the Armenian presidential election of 19 February 2008.
 The Human Rights Watch documented nine cases of unknown persons threatening and violently attacking opposition activists, journalists, and observes as a response to electoral fraud claims.
 Mass protests against alleged electoral fraud were held in the capital city of Yerevan and organized by supporters of the unsuccessful presidential candidate and first President of Armenia, Levon Ter-Petrosyan.
-The protests began on February 20, lasted for 10 days in Yerevan's Freedom Square, and involved tens of thousands of demonstrators during the day and hundreds camping out overnight.
+The protests began on 20 February, lasted for 10 days in Yerevan's Freedom Square, and involved tens of thousands of demonstrators during the day and hundreds camping out overnight.
 After nine days of peaceful protests at the Opera Square, the national police and military forces tried to disperse the protesters on 1 March.
 Statements made by demonstrators suggested that police used excessive force to clear our the tent encampment erected by protestors.
 According to personal accounts the police attacked unprovoked to which later on the protestors responded with throwing rocks.
 As a result, 10 people were killed.
-Despite the urges of the government to stop the demonstrations, the protests continued until March 1.
-On the morning of March 1, police and army units dispersed the 700–1,000 persons who remained overnight, beating them with truncheons and electric-shock devices.
-As of March 4, many protesters are still missing.
-Since March 1, Ter-Petrosyan was placed under de facto house arrest.
+Despite the urges of the government to stop the demonstrations, the protests continued until 1 March.
+On the morning of 1 March police and army units dispersed the 700–1,000 persons who remained overnight, beating them with truncheons and electric-shock devices.
+As of 4 March, many protesters are still missing.
+Since 1 March, Ter-Petrosyan was placed under de facto house arrest.

 Police and law enforcement

-In 2018 all neighboring countries of Armenia are on the list of 30 nations with highest imprisonment rates, while rates in Armenia were lower.
-After the report was compiled government initiated and conducted a large-scale amnesty.
+In 2018, all neighboring countries of Armenia were on the list of 30 nations with highest imprisonment rates, while rates in Armenia were lower.
+After the report was compiled, the government initiated and conducted a large-scale amnesty.

 There have been reports of police brutality and arbitrary arrests carried out.
 Beatings and torture of detainees before trial is used to obtain confessions or information.
 Demonstrations against the government have been dispersed with force, and opposition leaders have been detained.
 As of 2006 Abuse is common in the army and is suspected as the cause of many suspicious deaths.